erekasi/sparkify_churn_prediction/README.md

 # Sparkify Churn Prediction
-Customer insights and churn prediction model for a fictitious music streaming company.
+Exploratory data analysis to gain customer insights and churn prediction for a fictitious music streaming company, applying Spark SQL and Spark MLlib.

  ### Table of contents